 Students applying to Pingree can take the SSAT or ISEE.
 To have a good shot at acceptance, applicants should aim for the 70th percentile or above on these tests.

-Over the past seven years, Test Innovators has helped more than 100,000 students prepare for the SSAT and the ISEE—the admissions tests required by the most competitive independent schools in the country.
-Every year we review our data from thousands of test-takers to determine the most popular schools.
-Below are...
+Over the past six years, Test Innovators has helped more than 100,000 students prepare for the SSAT and the ISEE, the admissions tests required for applications to the most competitive independent schools in the country.
+Every year we review our data from thousands of test-takers to find out the most...